 Why A Low Appraisal Is Not Ideal

-Say a buyer offers to purchase your home for $200,000 and you accept that offer.
-But what if the appraiser values your home at $180,000?
+Let’s say a buyer offers to purchase your home for $200,000, and you accept their offer.
+But what if the appraiser values your home at only $180,000?
 What happens next depends on how your loan is structured.

 How To Dispute A Low Home Appraisal

 You can dispute the appraisal by submitting a reconsideration of value (ROV), but your first step should be to thoroughly review your valuation with your REALTOR® to see if there is evidence to support a higher appraised value.
-You should also know that winning a dispute isn’t easy, though.
-You will need hard evidence to back up your claims.
-Usually this evidence will come in the form of other nearby home sales.
+You should also know that winning a dispute isn’t easy.
+You’ll need hard evidence to back up your claims, and this evidence will usually come in the form of other nearby home sales.

-If you can find recent comparable home sales that fetched a higher price, you might be able to successfully contest your appraisal, Hays notes.
+Hays notes that if you can find recent similar comparable home sales that fetched a higher price, you might be able to successfully contest your appraisal.

 How To Overcome A Low Appraisal